 New Venue!
 Yarnover 2016 will be held at Hopkins West Junior High School.

-The Meet the Teachers Dinner will be held at the Marriott West Hotel Friday, April 24, 2015.
-The keynote speaker is Amy Herzog, author of Fit to Flatter.
-She is delightful, as you will soon experience for yourselves.
+The Meet the Teachers Dinner will be held at the Marriott West Hotel on Friday, April 22, 2016.
+The keynote speaker will be well-known and beloved speaker, teacher, author, and knitting goddess, Meg Swansen.
+We're so excited!

 One of the chief benefits of belonging to the Minnesota Knitters' Guild is early registration for Yarnover classes!
-Early registration starts on January 10th, 2015 at 8:00 a.m.
-CST for anyone who joins or renews their membership in the Guild by December 16th.
-Instructions for registration can be found at the bottom of this page.
-General registration (for members paid after December 16th and non-members) opens later in January (date to be announced).
-See the Yarnover brochure (above) for more registration details.
+Early registration starts about 2 weeks before general registration for anyone who joins or renews their membership in the Guild by December 16th.
+Registration dates have not been established yet for 2016, but are expected to be in early January.

 Instructors and Classes